dali-lab/dev-resources/ios_dev_guide.md

 TODO: Insert picture

 Xcode also has a really nice git interface that’s easy to use and can help you handle commits and merges.
-Get started with that in the ‘Source Control’ menu.
+Get started with that in the 'Source Control' menu.

-Merging: Merging swift files is the same as merging any other project.
+Merging: Merging swift files is the same as merging any other code-based project.
 The one aspect of iOS dev git flow you need to be careful about is storyboard merge conflicts.
-The graphical elements of the storyboard is translated into code which is then
+The graphical elements of the storyboard are translated into a markup language that is very difficult to debug.
+To circumvent this problem I would recommend not having more than one person working on a given storyboard file at a time.
+This is one of the best reasons to break apart your application into multiple storyboard files.

 ##### Commonly used shortcuts;
  * cmd + r to build.
 Faster than physically hunting for the play button each time.